LizzyonGit/rates_r_us/README.md

 Colours
 For my colour scheme, I want to convey a home theater feeling so I took my inspiration from articles about which colours would be good when you build a theater room.
 Red chairs came to mind, and otherwise dark colours for walls.
 And some yellow details to mimic the small spotlights on the wall.
 I read this article https://www.happypaintingcompany.com/blog/the-top-5-best-home-theater-paint-colors/ and https://www.peliplat.com/en/article/10002576/why-are-movie-theater-seats-mostly-red and landed on the following palette: black, navy, red, yellow.

+Issues:
+displaying manytomany fields in html, fixed with all. manytomany field in admin when adding movie, fixed with horizonal filter